-California Penal Code § 417.6 PC makes it a crime to brandish, or wave, a firearm or other deadly weapon at another person and, in doing so, inflict serious bodily injury on that person.
+California Penal Code § 417.6 PC defines the crime of brandishing, or waving, a firearm or other deadly weapon at another person and, in doing so, inflicting serious bodily injury on that person.

 Note that a “serious bodily injury” is less severe than a “great bodily injury.”